 “by that 2050 there will be 50 billion smart devices connected around the world” (Gartner).

 The growth in smart devices means great things for our homes.
 Over the past few years, we’ve seen the emergence of many groundbreaking home technologies, such as smart thermometers, lighting and security cameras.
 With this connectivity, we are making advances towards future homes that are intuitive to our needs, as well as cost-effective, greener and physically safer.

 However, this invasion of smart devices into our personal lives doesn’t come without its implications.
 As your home network grows, so does the strain on its capabilities and its security.

 Our smart devices can do incredible things so understandably the majority of us are only interested in the exciting features.
-Unfortunately a lot of manufactures are aware of this, and the desire to lower prices results in the less eye-catching functions being ignored or dropped entirely – security is usually one of the fatalities of this cost-cutting.
+Unfortunately, a lot of manufacturers are aware of this, and the desire to lower prices results in the less eye-catching functions being ignored or dropped entirely – security is usually one of the fatalities of this cost-cutting.

 It a very exciting time for home technology, and the possibilities of IoT is only going to get bigger and better!
 Whilst it great to let these devices into our lives, it is also important to be mindful of how we are doing this.
 The good news is that as IoT advances in our homes so do the IoT troubleshooting and security products to protect them.

 It is easy to get swept away, and overwhelmed, with the speed at which this new technology is being produced, so it is vital to take some time to understand the security and impact implications these could have on your home network.

 Our biggest tip for homeowners on network health and security is to take a proactive approach to understanding what is on your network and how it is being used.